Toloka/docs/en/toloka-apps/concepts/quickstart.md

 ## Troubleshooting {#troubleshooting}

-{% cut "I didn't find a suitable ready-to-go solution" %}
+{% cut "I didn't find a suitable bespoke solution" %}

-If you can't find a solution that fits your goals, [contact us](https://toloka.ai/docs/guide/troubleshooting/support.html#troubleshooting__new_1).
+If you can't find a solution that fits your goals, [contact us](https://toloka.ai/docs/guide/troubleshooting/support-solution.html#troubleshooting__new_1).

 {% endcut %}